vasilaky/Ethiopia/README.md

 - `pip install virtualenv`
 - `virtualenv venv`
 - `source venv/bin/activate`
-- Then install all the requirements!
+- Then install all the requirements! with `pip install -r requirements.txt`

+## How to Run the Application
-4) Run the app with `python run.py`
+1) Run the app with `python run.py`

 ## Organization/Directory Structure
 ```